 It is strongly recommended to use virtual environments which do not affect system variables globally.
 If something goes wrong, everything is happening in separated space.

-$ pip install python-openstackclient
+sudo python3 -m pip install python-openstackclient

-2. We installed packages, so we might firmly move on to our Horizon Panel.
+If everything seems to work, we might firmly move on to our Horizon Panel.